Robert Culp: Television performances

 Culp came to national attention early in his career as the star of the 1957–1959 CBS Western television series Trackdown, in which he played Texas Ranger Hoby Gilman, based in the town of Porter, Texas.
 It was one of Culp's many appearances in TV Westerns.
 The pilot for Trackdown was "Badge of Honor", a 1956 episode of Dick Powell's Zane Grey Theatre, in which Culp starred as Gilman.

 In 1960, he appeared in two more episodes of Zane Grey Theatre, playing different roles in "Morning Incident" and "Calico Bait".
 After Trackdown ended in 1959 after two seasons, Culp continued to work in television, including a guest-starring role as Stewart Douglas in the 1960 episode "So Dim the Light" of CBS's anthology series The DuPont Show with June Allyson.
 In the summer of 1960, he guest-starred on David McLean's NBC Western series Tate.

 He played Clay Horne in the series finale, "Cave-In", of the CBS Western Johnny Ringo, starring Don Durant.
 In 1961, Culp played the part of Craig Kern, a morphine-addicted soldier, in the episode "Incident on Top of the World" in the CBS series Rawhide.
 About this time, Culp was cast on the NBC anthology series, The Barbara Stanwyck Show and in the NBC Civil War drama, The Americans.
 Culp was cast as Captain Shark in a first-season episode of NBC's The Man from U.N.C.L.E.
 (1964).
-Some of his more memorable performances were in three episodes of the science-fiction anthology series on The Outer Limits (1963–65), including the classic "Demon with a Glass Hand", written by Harlan Ellison.
-In the 1961 season, he guest-starred on the NBC's Western Bonanza.
-In the 1961–62 season, he guest-starred on ABC's crime drama Target: The Corruptors! and that network's The Rifleman.
-In the 1962–63 season, he guest-starred in NBC's modern Western series Empire starring Richard Egan.
+Some of his more memorable performances were in three episodes of the science-fiction anthology series on The Outer Limits (1963–1965), including the classic "Demon with a Glass Hand", written by Harlan Ellison.
+In the 1961 season, he guest-starred in an episode of NBC's Western Bonanza titled "Broken Ballad".
+In the 1961–1962 season, he guest-starred on ABC's crime drama Target: The Corruptors! and that network's The Rifleman.
+In the 1962–1963 season, he guest-starred in NBC's modern Western series Empire starring Richard Egan.

 In 1964, Culp played Charlie Orwell, an alcoholic veterinarian, in an episode of The Virginian (NBC 1962–1971) titled "The Stallion".
 That same year, he appeared in yet another Western, Gunsmoke.
 In the series' episode "Hung High", he portrays an outlaw named Joe Costa, who attempts to frame Matt Dillon for lynching a prisoner who had killed the marshal's friend.
 In 1965, he was cast as Frank Melo in "The Tender Twigs" of James Franciscus's NBC education drama series, Mr. Novak.